torqueaj/AI/temp.md

 ### Steps
 1. Generate possible solutions.
+    - Create candidate solutions based on problem-specific rules.
 2. Test against predefined criteria.
+    - Evaluate each candidate solution against criteria or constraints.
 3. Accept if criteria are met.
+    - If a candidate solution satisfies all criteria, accept it as a solution.
 4. Repeat until a satisfactory solution is found or the search exhausts possibilities.

 ### Advantages